-IndiGo servers down across India, long queues, flight delays expected
+Check-in systems back to normal, says IndiGo, hours after systems outage

-New Delhi, Nov 04: Budget carrier IndiGo was on Monday hit by server issue across the country leading to crowded counters.
-Long queues were seen at ticket counters while boarding across the country.
+Earlier in the day, long queues were seen at ticket counters while boarding across the country.

 "Our systems have been down across the network since morning.
 As a result, we are expecting our operations to be impacted across airports.
 All efforts are being made to resolve the issue at the earliest," IndiGo said in a statement.